Miso potato tart c/o Meru Miso

 salt and freshly ground pepper

 Seriously, this miso potato tart is too yummy.
-The miso – cauliflower – leek paste is out of this world and I am now addicted to it spread on crunchy toast and in any meal I can add it to.
-Thanks to Meru Miso for making such wonderful goodies for us to enjoy, and for sharing this winner as well.
+The miso – cauliflower – leek paste is out of this world.
+Thanks to Meru Miso for making wonderful goodies for us to enjoy, and for sharing this winner as well.
+Ps.
+If you have extra paste, it’s great spread on crunchy toast and in any meal you can think of.

-*I made this without the nutritional yeast, cashews, stock cube OR extra cheese on top and it was still amazing.
+*This one was made without the nutritional yeast, cashews, stock cube OR extra cheese on top and it was still amazing.
+So again, there’s full permission here to make this your own.

 Miso potato tart